ansible/eda-server-operator/roles/restore/README.md

 backup_dir: /backups/eda-openshift-backup-2021-04-02-03:25:08
 ```

-Variable to define resources limits and request for restore CR.
+Variable to define resources limits and request for the management pod used by the edarestore CR.

 ```
 restore_resource_requirements: